Global and local helicity-preservation in the finite element discretization of magnetic relaxation: Local vs. global helicity preservation: physical implications

 \section{Local vs.~global helicity preservation: physical implications}

 We have examined two helicity-preserving schemes for the magneto-frictional equations: one based on projection with auxiliary variables and the other based on a Lagrange multiplier approach.
-These schemes respectively enforce all local helicity constraints and a single global helicity constraint at the discrete level.
-The different steady states produced by these two methods raise a natural question: given that the projection-based scheme preserves \emph{all} local helicities in ideal MHD and magneto-friction, does the weaker Lagrange multiplier approach remain relevant?
+These schemes enforce different levels of helicity structure: the Lagrange multiplier method imposes a single global constraint, whereas the projection-based method preserves discrete local helicity on magnetically closed subdomains.
+The numerical results show that this distinction is important, but its effect depends strongly on the topology of the initial field.

+This distinction is also relevant for interpreting the physical meaning of the two schemes.
+In ideal MHD, the magnetic flux through every material surface is conserved (Alfv\'en's flux theorem \cite{alfven1943existence}); equivalently, magnetic field lines are frozen into the flow.
+This is a much stronger, essentially local, constraint than the conservation of a single global helicity.
+It implies that field-line connectivity and the distribution of magnetic topology are transported by the flow, so that local helicities are preserved whenever the corresponding magnetically closed subdomains are advected with the plasma.
+In this sense, the projection-based scheme is closer to the ideal frozen-in structure of the magneto-frictional equations.

-We believe it does.
-In reality, ideal MHD and its model problem \eqref{eqn:magneto-frictional} are only approximations of genuine plasma-physics systems, where diffusion of varying strengths and magnetic reconnection events occur during dynamical evolution.
+However, in reality, ideal MHD and its model problem \eqref{eqn:magneto-frictional} are only approximations of genuine plasma-physics systems, where diffusion of varying strengths and magnetic reconnection events occur during dynamical evolution.
 When diffusion and \emph{local} reconnection are present, local helicities are no longer conserved, whereas global magnetic helicity remains conserved (at least approximately, and often to high accuracy) \cite{taylor1974relaxation,pontin2016braided}.
 A well-known example is Taylor relaxation, in which small-scale reconnection events are believed to progressively rearrange magnetic topology while preserving the total helicity, thereby driving the system toward a minimum-energy state consistent with this single global invariant.
 This physical picture, originally proposed by Taylor, has proven remarkably successful: theoretical predictions closely match experimental observations in reverse-field pinches \cite{taylor1974relaxation}.

-In this context, our numerical experiments with the $E^3$-field (see \Cref{fig:e3-simulation}) demonstrate that the Lagrange multiplier method naturally permits such local reconnection events and allows corresponding changes in field-line topology.
-This behavior qualitatively reproduces a key feature of real plasma relaxation phenomena.
-In this context, the ideal equations overly constrain the dynamics and suppress these physically important local processes.

 Solving the ideal MHD or the magneto-frictional equations with the ``wrong'' (i.e., merely global-helicity-conserving) scheme may, in fact, be closer to the real physics than the idealized equations themselves suggest.
 Numerical errors (relative to the true solutions of the ideal MHD or magneto-friction equations) arise from the weaker enforcement of the helicity constraint at local scales.
 Rather than viewing these deviations purely as undesirable artifacts, one can interpret them as mimicking physical local reconnection processes while still preserving helicity in a global, averaged sense.